robotframework/robotframework-RFCP-syllabus/basics.md

 Suites can have suite setup and teardown.
 They are defined in the `Settings` section.

-A `Suite Setup` is executed before running any of the suite's test cases or child test suites, and a `Suite Teardown` is executed after them.
+A `Suite Setup` is executed before running any of the suite's test cases/RPA tasks or child-suites, and a `Suite Teardown` is executed after them.

-Suite setup is ideal for checking preconditions that must be met before running test cases.
+Suite setup is ideal for checking preconditions which must be met before running test cases/tasks.
-If a suite setup fails, all test cases in it and its child test suites are immediately assigned a fail status and they are not actually executed.
+If a suite setup fails, all test cases/tasks in it and its child test suites are immediately assigned a fail status and they are not executed.

-A suite teardown is normally used for cleaning up test environment after test cases have been executed.
+A suite teardown is normally used for cleanup of an environment after test cases/tasks have been executed.
 All the keywords in suite teardown are executed even if one of them fails.
 It is even executed if Suite Setup fails.

-If the suite teardown fails, all test cases in the suite are marked failed, regardless of their original execution status.
+If the suite teardown fails, all test cases/tasks in the suite are marked failed, regardless of their original execution status.
 [[User Guide: Suite setup and teardown][UG Suite setup and teardown]]

 ### Documentation

-The documentation for a test suite is set using the `Documentation` setting in the Settings section.
+The documentation for a suite is set using the `Documentation` setting in the Settings section.
 It can be used both in suite files and in suite initialization files.
 [[User Guide: Suite documentation][UG Suite documentation]]